 Turn the pillow inside out so that the photo transfer is now on the outside of the pillow.
 Stuff the pillow with the fill until you are satisfied with the size.
 Make sure to stuff into the corners.
 Fold the edges of the hole over and use the needle and thread to close (you can use a sewing machine as well).

-If you love these photo pillows, check out these other projects using Mod Podge Photo Transfer Medium:
+If you love these photo pillows, check out these other photo transfer projects you'll love: